A Persuasive Approach to Combating Misinformation: Abstract

 \section{Abstract}

-We propose using Bayesian Persuasion as a tool for social media platforms to combat the spread of online misinformation.
-As platforms can predict the popularity and misinformation features of to-be-shared posts, and users are motivated to only share popular content, platforms can strategically reveal this informational advantage to persuade users to not share misinformed content.
-Our work mathematically characterizes the optimal information design scheme and the resulting utility when observations are not perfectly observed but arise from an imperfect classifier.
-Framing the optimization problem as a linear program, we give sufficient and necessary conditions on the classifier accuracy to ensure platform utility under optimal signaling is monotonically increasing and continuous.
-We next consider this interaction under a performative model, wherein platform intervention through signaling affects the content distribution in the future.
-We fully characterize the convergence and stability of optimal signaling under this performative process.
-Lastly, the broader scope of using information design to combat misinformation is discussed throughout.
+Bayesian Persuasion is proposed as a tool for social media platforms to combat the spread of misinformation.
+Since platforms can use machine learning to predict the popularity and misinformation features of to-be-shared posts, and users are largely motivated to share popular content, platforms can strategically signal this informational advantage to change user beliefs and persuade them not to share misinformation.
+We characterize the optimal signaling scheme with imperfect predictions as a linear program and give sufficient and necessary conditions on the classifier to ensure optimal platform utility is non-decreasing and continuous.
+Next, this interaction is considered under a performative model, wherein platform intervention affects the user's future behaviour.
+The convergence and stability of optimal signaling under this performative process are fully characterized.
+Lastly, we experimentally validate that our approach significantly reduces misinformation in both the single round and performative setting and discuss the broader scope of using information design to combat misinformation.